apache/comdev-site/source/companies/benefits.md

 working in the same space.

-And by collaborating with your peers on the common tasks, you'll be able to better focus on what is your unique business differentiators.
+And by collaborating with your peers on the common tasks, you'll be able to better focus on your unique business differentiators.
 Collaborate on what all share; Compete where you excel.

 *The benefits of open source participation compound over time, creating